athanhcong/athanhcong.github.com/_posts/2011-11-04-ios-pan-zoom-2-multitouch.md

 }</pre>
 I think the implementation is clear enough now.

-You can get <a title="Pan/zoom with multitouch: TouchPhoto project" href="http://kong.vn/2012/02/pan-zoom-multitouch-project/">source code of completed project in this post</a>.
+You can get (source code of completed project in this post)[/touchphoto-project-pan-zoom-with-multitouch/].